Tung Chung line: Route map

+Rolling stock

 Route description

 Unlike most other railway lines in the system, the Tung Chung line travels mostly above ground and spans a greater distance.
-The line shares its trackage with the Airport Express before diverging in Tung Chung.
+The line shares its trackage with the Airport Express between Kowloon and Hong Kong, Tsing Yi and Tung Chung East and before diverging right before Tung Chung station.

 The line travels underground from Hong Kong station to Kowloon station across the harbour, then surfaces to the ground to reach Olympic station.
 Trains continue to travel above ground along the West Kowloon Expressway and stops at Nam Cheong station, followed by Lai King station on a viaduct.
 Thereafter the line crosses the Rambler Channel and stops at Tsing Yi station on Tsing Yi Island.